Moderate deviations of triangle counts in sparse Erd\H{o}s-R\'enyi random graphs $G(n,m)$ and $G(n,p)$: Codegrees in

 \section{Codegrees in $G(n,m)$}

 Our proof for cherries in the previous section was reliant on some control of the degree sequence.
-To extend the approach to the triangle count we also need to prove bounds on the likelihood of certain behaviour of the sequence of codegrees.
+The quadratic variation of the random variables $X_{\triangle}(G_i)$ is a function of the sequence of codegrees.
+And so, to extend the approach to the triangle count we also need to prove bounds related to the behaviour of the sequence of codegrees.
 This turns out to be a much bigger challenge as we need to engage with the structure of the set of pairs with large codegrees.

-After we have proved these results, we state, in Section~\ref{sec:Xtriangle}, what we can deduce about the quadratic variation of the associated increments $X_{\triangle}(G_i)$.
+After we have proved these results, we state, in Section~\ref{sec:Xtriangle}, what we can deduce about the quadratic variation of the associated increments $X_{\triangle}(G_i)$ from these bounds on the behaviour of codegrees.